Equity Release Pitfalls

 Make sure you ask your financial advisor or broker about all the fees for releasing equity from your home.

-Although you won’t have to pay back any part of your capital loan or the interest accrued, unless you choose to do so, there are other fees that you’ll have to pay10
+Although you won’t have to pay back any part of your capital loan or the interest accrued unless you choose to do so, there are other fees you’ll have to pay.11

 These fees could include the following: